-At the global level, SUP are growing in terms not only of production and use, but also of concern.
-While discussions are ongoing at UNEA and other fora on adopting policy measures to address them, many stakeholders and governments are already making progress in tackling SUP.
+Furthermore, many stakeholders and governments are already making progress in tackling SUP.

 A milestone can be found in one of the Barcelona Convention Contracting Parties, the EU, which adopted in June 2019 the Directive (EU) 2019/904 on the reduction of the impact of certain plastic products on the environment.
+Member States were already taking national action against single use plastic.
+For example, France banned plastic cups and plates, and Italy and France banned plastic cotton buds.
+In non-EU countries actions is ongoing as well, for example, the Red Sea Governorate in Egypt banned all SUP.
 This provides a great momentum within the Convention to deal with SUP at the basin level.

-UNEP/MAP - SCP/RAC has been very active in tackling land-based plastic pollution, particularly on aspects such as plastic bags, food and beverage plastic packaging and extended producer responsibility.
+SCP/RAC as a component of UNEP/MAP has been very active in tackling land-based plastic pollution, particularly on aspects such as plastic bags, food and beverage plastic packaging and extended producer responsibility.
 Two regional guidelines have been recently elaborated, i.e. the Guidelines to phase out single-use plastic bags (adopted by COP21 as Decision IG.24/11) and Guidelines to address single-use plastics through public procurement in the Mediterranean.
 This work provides for an extensive know-how to address SUP in the region.